deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 # Monte Carlo Methods, Markov Chains and Machine Learning

 Markov Chain Monte Carlo is a method to sample from a population with a complicated distribution.
+OK.

-OK, let's define some terms:
+Let's define some terms:

 * Sample - A subset of data drawn from a larger population.
 (Also used as a verb; i.e. the act of selecting that subset.
 Also, reusing a small piece of one song in another song, which is not so different but can lead to lawsuits.)
 * Population - The set of all things we want to know about or predict; e.g. the outcome of all coin flips.
 Populations are often too large for us to study them *in toto*, so we sample.
 For example, humans will never have a record of the outcome of all coin flips since the dawn of time.
 Gathering information is expensive.
 So in the name of efficiency, we select subsets of the population and pretend they represent the whole.
 Flipping a coin 100 times would be a sample of the population of all coin flips that would allow us to reason about all the coin flips we cannot see.